-Dr Fergus Aitcheson
+Dr. Fergus Aitcheson

-As a graduate Fergus accepted an intern position at Gisborne Hospital in 1986 and after two years “left with wife and child”.
-“I like the climate, and I like the vibe of the town – it’s tolerant.
+As a graduate, Fergus accepted an intern position at Gisborne Hospital in 1986.
+After two years he “left with wife and child ...
+I like the climate, and I like the vibe of the town – it’s tolerant.
 I also love the physical environment – the sunsets, the seasonal changes, the beaches, the fact you can get anywhere in ten minutes.
 I can walk onto one of New Zealand’s top golf courses without waiting, and catch a feed of fish in ten minutes.”